Amon Amarth: Formation (1988–1991)

 The band emerged from the previous grindcore (or death metal) band Scum, founded in 1988 by Paul "Themgoroth" Mäkitalo (Dark Funeral) on vocals, Olavi Mikkonen on lead guitar, Petri Tarvainen on bass and Vesa Meriläinen played on rhythm guitar.

 Early recordings (1992–1997)

 After a 1991 demo, Scum broke up and Amon Amarth formed in 1992.
-Hegg replaced Mäkitalo on vocals, Anders Hansson replaced Meriläinen on rhythm guitar and Ted Lundström replaced Tarvainen on bass, before recording its first demo Thor Arise in 1993.
-Raw and uneven in sound and execution, it was never officially released due to low quality standards, but the band caught the attention of extreme metal fans with its own "infectious brand of epic-sounding brutality and unadorned conviction".
-In 1994 another demo entitled The Arrival of the Fimbul Winter was recorded; with 1,000 copies being issued.
+Hegg replaced Mäkitalo on vocals, Anders Hansson replaced Meriläinen on rhythm guitar, and Ted Lundström replaced Tarvainen on bass, before recording its first demo, Thor Arise, in 1993.
+Raw and uneven in sound and execution, it was never officially released due to low quality standards, but the band caught the attention of extreme metal fans with its "infectious brand of epic-sounding brutality and unadorned conviction".
+In 1994, another demo, The Arrival of the Fimbul Winter, was recorded.
+1,000 copies were issued.

 In 1996, they signed with Pulverised Records, on which they released their first MCD, Sorrow Throughout the Nine Worlds, which sold 6,000 copies.